skilesare/droute/pm/user_stories_droute.md

 18. AA Service IWT distribute my processing STI can handle a large volume of calls.

-19. AA DepDev IWT have the option to have events pushed to me by dRoute STI can handle them automatically.

-20. AA DepDev IWT have the option to have events queue up STI can handle them at my own pace.

-Status: Freezer - I think we can handle this with just an event processing canister and the only thing a user has to do is to point the subscription to their processing canisters

-21. AA DepDev IWT bto filter out events based on their metadata content STI don't get bombarded by events that I don't care about.
+21. AA DepDev IWT  filter out events based on their metadata content STI don't get bombarded by events that I don't care about.

 22. AA AppDev IWT keep track of my dRoute canisters STI can manage the cycles needed to run it.